 - Can reduce the appearance of wrinkles in a natural way

-- A “better” option, but not perfect: Derma-E Scar Gel with Panthenol & Allantoin
+- An “okay” option, but certainly not perfect: Derma-E Scar Gel with Panthenol & Allantoin

 - Contains active ingredients, like onion bulb extract, that can encourage self-healing